What are Business Asset?

 • Outsourced services

-How Aptien simplifies Asset Management
+How Aptien Simplifies Asset Management

-Office management
+Office Management

-• IT assets management
+• IT Asset Management

-Cyber and information security
+Cyber and Information Security

-• Register of primary assets, Asset Library
+• Primary Asset Register and Asset Library

-• Management of supporting IT assets
+• Management of Supporting IT Assets

 GRC and Risk Management